-Lloyd's Register Energy business provides integrity monitoring, in-service inspections, corrosion and remnant life inspections and materials problem diagnosis for LNG carriers.
+Lloyd's Register Energy provides integrity monitoring, in-service inspections, corrosion and remnant life inspections and materials problem diagnosis for LNG carriers.

 Adherence to exacting engineering standards and verification of new technology enables a high level of confidence in the safety of the installations.

-From project inception, Lloyd's Register Energy business works with our client's design team to ensure overall terminal design is validated for its future operating conditions.
+From project inception, Lloyd's Register Energy works with our client's design team to ensure overall terminal design is validated for its future operating conditions.
 We ensure the installations can be safely commissioned and operated.
 We address all appropriate load cases and safety and environmental hazards while at the same time meeting the specific mandatory regulations, codes and standards observed in the design, materials choices and construction process.

 LNG terminals service include: